Visit Riverbed at Velocity: Deliver APM at the Scale of Business

 - Nearly 60% of organizations running 500 or more hosts are classified as Docker dabblers or adopters.
 40% of these are also using container or application orchestration platforms.
 (Datadog)

-- A full 86% of survey respondents expect microservices to be the default architecture within five years.
+- A full 86% of respondents expect microservices to be the default architecture within five years.
 (Lightstep)

 Need for a big data approach